kinetic light sculpture

 Connect, but without contact.

-These are some of the challenges we face in trying to keep isolated and safe while staying social during a pandemic.
+These are some of the challenges we faced in trying to keep isolated and safe while staying social during a pandemic.

-In this kinetic sculpture and light installation, artist Dave Steck explores these idea of life, loss and social distancing during the COVID-19 crisis.
+In this kinetic sculpture and light installation explores these idea of life, loss and social distancing during the COVID-19 crisis.

 Three figures, each in masks and gloves, stand six feet apart in the corners of a large square, facing each other, but unconnected.
-The fourth corner has an empty black square the same size as the figure’s bases, as if another figure once stood there.
+The fourth corner has an empty black square the same size as the figure’s bases, as if another figure once stood there, but is now gone.

 The figures change colors, sometimes in sync and sometimes alone, so their relationship is constantly changing.
 Sometimes they are all connected by being the same color.
 Sometimes they are isolated by being different colors.
 Certain colors show their fibrous nature, as if an X-ray is revealing a hidden condition; Other colors make the figures more opaque and any symptoms hidden and undetected.